View Document Text

 prevent losses from market corrections or declines.
 We cannot promise that your financial goals will be

 met.
 Past performance is not indicative of future results.
-All investment programs carry risk, including
+All investment programs carry risks, including

 but not limited to: loss of principal, interest-rate risk, market risk, credit risk, inflation risk, currency risk,